ac-rad/digital-pipette-v2/README.md

 The [src](https://github.com/ac-rad/roboculture/blob/main/digital-pipette-v2/src) directory contains example code to operate the Digital Pipette v2.
 - `pipette.ino` is an example Arduino sketch
 - `controller.py` is an example Python program to send serial commands from PC to the Arduino

+You may need to install [pySerial](https://pyserial.readthedocs.io/en/latest/) to run the Python example.

 ## Citation
 If you find this useful in your research, please consider citing as below.